Servicerobotics-Ulm/SeRoNet-Tooling-ROS-Mixed-Port/README.md

 ## Minimal System Requirements

 For building the java sources **Maven** and **Java 11** are required as a minimum.
 Moreover, the download script (see below) uses the "wget" tool.
-All these tools can be installed in Ubuntu with a terminal like this:
+All these tools can be installed in Ubuntu within a terminal like this:

 ```sh
 sudo apt install maven wget openjdk-11-jdk